probonopd/go-appimage/src/appimaged/README.md

 ## Installation and usage

 Assuming you are using a 64-bit Intel machine (arm64, also known as x86_64), you can use our pre-compiled binaries.
-To try it out:
+To try it out, boot a Ubuntu, Debian, Fedora, openSUSE, elementary OS, KDE neon,...
+Live ISO and run:

 ```
 # Remove pre-existing similar tools